Generic name: buprenorphine (oral/buccal) (BUE pre NOR feen (OR al / BUK al))

 mouth sores caused by cancer;

-It is not known whether Belbuca will harm an unborn baby.
 If you use Belbuca while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Buprenorphine can pass into breast milk and may harm a nursing baby.
-You should not breast-feed while you are using Belbuca.
+You should not breastfeed while you are using Belbuca.

 Belbuca is not approved for use by anyone younger than 18 years old.

-How should I take Belbuca?
+How should I use Belbuca?

 Buprenorphine may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away Belbuca is against the law.